Your blurry vision, eye twitching, headaches and watery or dry eyes may be caused by stress.

 Symptoms of stress

-Stress literally can make our eyes sore.
+Stress can produce noticeable physical effects on the eyes, including discomfort, dryness, strain, and increased sensitivity to light.
 Digital eye strain, for example, can cause the muscles around the eyes to become strained and trigger headaches.

-Fortunately, most stress-related eye problems are temporary, especially once the stressor contributing to them is addressed.
+Fortunately, many stress-related eye problems are temporary, especially once the stressor contributing to them is addressed.

 Ways to ease your stress

-Some of the most basic steps to reduce stress are simple and cost little or nothing.
+Some of the most basic steps to reduce stress can be simple and cost little or nothing.

-If these approaches don’t work and stress-related vision symptoms persist, see your eye doctor for immediate attention.
-Detecting and treating problems early can help maintain good vision for the rest of your life, Horn says.
+If these approaches don’t work and stress-related vision symptoms persist, see your eye doctor.
+Detecting and treating problems early can help maintain good vision for the rest of your life.

 SEE RELATED: Effects of sleep deprivation on the eyes